sprylab/purple-docs/source/tracking/appboy.rst

 .. versionadded:: 2.1.0

+.. warning:: Please note: Due to changed conditions for app developers on the part of Braze, we can no longer support this service free of charge.
+Therefore, we do not provide any general warranty for correct operation when activating this feature.
+Individual support inquiries are welcome via support@sprylab.com.

 |Braze| (formerly known as Appboy) is a tracking service which supports tracking events (actions / purchases) and storing attributes.

 .. |Braze| raw:: html